 The talk then ended in a fruitful Q&A session with Naaman as he also encouraged students to always seek to become the best version of themselves.

 “No matter how tough anything may be, strive to be great!” – Naaman Lee

 For software engineers working at JurisTech, the experience is nothing short of extraordinary.
 We cater to a working environment that is grounded by our four core values otherwise known as our GECO values (Growing Heroes, Making Excellence Happen, Customer First, Opening Up).
-These values are embraced and grow inherent in every person as a result of continuous mentorship and guidance by all Jurisians.
+These values are embraced and grow instilled in every person as a result of continuous mentorship and guidance by all Jurisians.
 As a matter of fact, JurisTech could just be described as a second home for many, even for you.

 If you’re interested to learn more about what a software engineer at JurisTech does, click here.
-If you’ve already read that, click here to learn the kind of skills you should acquire to be a software engineer at JurisTech.
+If you’ve already read that, click here to learn the kinds of skills you should acquire to be a software engineer at JurisTech.